vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 accessed in case of death or incapacitation.
 CryptoGlacier doesn't provide specific procedures to ensure this.

-The most failsafe way to ensure a signatory's agent will have access to a signatory's safe deposit box is to check with the bank.
+The most fail-safe way to ensure a signatory's agent will have access to a signatory's safe deposit box is to check with the bank.
 Standard estate planning legal documents should allow a signatory's agent to access the box upon a signatory's death or incapacitation.
 But banks can be fussy and